hydren-crypto/stampchain/docs/src20.md

    c.
 Special characters not present in 2c
 4. Only numeric values are allowed in the "max", "amt", "lim" fields
 4. Other Qualifications:
-    - CP Asset must be of 0 supply, locked, and multisig dust assigned to qualified burn address
+    - CP Asset must be of 0 supply, locked, and multisig dust assigned to qualified burn address For more details on "KeyBurn" see: https://github.com/mikeinspace/stamps/blob/main/Key-Burn.md
     - not case sensitive DOGE=doge
     - max mint/transfer/lim amount: uint64_max 18,446,744,073,709,551,615 (**commaas not allowed**, here for readability only)
     - max decimals: 18 (default)